hypnosapos/visdom-docker/README.md

 | `LOGGING_LEVEL`      | INFO              |

-Using default values server would be ready at http://localhost:8097
+Using default values, server would be ready at http://localhost:8097